virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/deploystep-004-enter-fqdn.jpg" alt="Enter the FQDN of the bucket name." height="75%" width="75%">
 </p>

 5. To have the CodeCommit repo created for you using your domain name, leave it blank.
 The stack's deletion policy for this resource is set to *Retain* so if you delete the stack, the CodeCommit repository will not be deleted.
 Next enter an email address using a different domain to receive notifications for changes.
-Finally, I recommend setting up a user to push changes to CodeCommit for your static website instead of using an AWS user that has administrator access.
+Finally, I recommend setting up a group with limited access for users to push changes to CodeCommit for your static website instead of using an AWS user that has administrator access.

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/deploystep-005-codecommit-setup.jpg" alt="Enter the FQDN of the bucket name." height="75%" width="75%">